peterwashington/peterwashington.github.io/_pages/about.md

 News
 ------
+* November 2022: <a hred="https://slades.dev/">Christopher Slade</a> joins the Hawaii Digital Health Lab as a PhD student.
 * August 2022: Peter Washington starts the Hawaii Digital Health Lab as an Assistant Professor in Information & Computer Sciences.

 Join the lab
 ------
 The Hawaii Digital Health Lab has an opening for some PhD students as well as several openings for masters, undergraduate, and high school students.

 <b>For current University of Hawaii PhD students</b>: RAships are available.
-I usually like to work with students for about 1 year prior to making an RAship commitment.
-Usually, this is in the form of mentorship on your masters thesis for course credit.
+I currently like to work with students for about 1 year prior to making an RAship commitment.
+Usually, this is in the form of mentorship on your masters thesis for course credit (ICS 699 and/or ICS 700).
 Working together for only 1 semester before making a commitment may be possible in exceptional circumstances.
 Send me an email with your resume/CV, a description of which of my previous papers interests you and why, and a few sentences about your "dream research project".

 <b>For prospective PhD students</b>: I usually like to work with students for about 1 year prior to making a PhD commitment.
 University of Hawaii has a thesis-based Masters program that leads directly into the PhD program, so I recommend you apply there.
 If you get past the initial review, I will setup a Zoom call.
 If you're admitted, we can work together during the Masters, and if all goes well, then continuing onto the PhD will be easy.
+An alternative option, which some students have tried, is to work with me as a mentor on your undergraduate or masters thesis at another university, which can lead to immediate RAships upon arrival to the University of Hawaii.

 <b>For University of Hawaii masters students</b>: Course credit is available in the form of ICS 499, ICS 699, or ICS 700.
 Note that masters students completing Plan A must complete 6 units of ICS 700 and masters students completing Plan B must complete 6 units of ICS 699.
 Send me an email with your resume/CV and which of the following skillsets you would like to contribute to the lab: web development, mobile development (iOS or Android), data analysis, and/or machine learning (TensorFlow/Keras or PyTorch).